Qowaiv/Qowaiv/src/Qowaiv.TestTools/README.md

 both inside and outside a Domain-driven context.

 ## Package
-This package contains a SQL Timestamp SVO, and a way to provide SVO's as SQL parameter.
+This package contains helpers to make writing unit tests for SVO's easier.

 ## Further reading
 More info can be found at https://github.com/Qowaiv/Qowaiv.